maniaplanet/documentation/maniascript/tuto/your-first-script.md

 ## Managing the event of an action
 If you use an action as a weapon, you can't manage exactly the event the same way as a Storm bullet (rocket/nucleus/arrow/laser).
 You have to manage the fire and hit events on the `OnActionCustomEvent` event instead of `OnHit`.

-For a bullet, the state of an action is symbolize with its first parameter: `Event.Param1[0]`.
+For a bullet, the state of an action is symbolized with its first parameter: `Event.Param1[0]`.
 For example if you want to know if a bullet has been fired, you have to compare this parameter with the text `"fire"`.

 If you want to retrieve the damage done by the bullet, you should check the second parameter of the action: `Event.Param2[0]` and be sure that the event sent by action is `"damage"` for the first parameter.
 Note that the parameter is a Text type, so you have to convert it with the TextLib if you want to use it directly during the calculation of the damage.

 Please note also the parameters can be altered by the creator of the action (if he has customized the script of the weapon to do so).

-Here is an example on how manage the event of an action:
+Here is an example on how to manage the event of an action:

 ```c++
     } else if (Event.Type == CSmModeEvent::EType::OnActionCustomEvent) {